Psychological Defence Agency

 Strong psychological defence rests on three pillars:

 The agency leads efforts to coordinate, develop and strengthen Sweden’s psychological defence.
 In order to strengthen our psychological defence and capabilities for resisting external influences, we inform and support the population of Sweden, as well as agencies, municipalities, regions, the business sector, civil society and other organisations.
-We do this through training, exercises, information initiatives and knowledge enhancement.
+We do so through training, exercises, information initiatives and developing knowledge.

 An important part of our work is also preventing, detecting, analysing and counteracting malign information influence and other misleading information that can pose a threat to the people of Sweden.